bmonreal/adv_lab_data_analysis/likelihood/README.md

 	exp_y_values_ng = true_y_values + np.random.laplace(0,np.sqrt(true_y_values))
 ```

 The Laplace distribution will spit out many more ugly outliers than the normal distribution.
-What do the different loss functions do?
+How do the different loss functions handle them?

 ### Why would I ever call `least_squares` when `curve_fit` can do the same thing?